 The rest of my [very small supply of] sewing equipment - sewing machine, sewing box, scissors, pin cushion - was held in the bottom two cupboards of our home office unit.

-Always the first step - clear out everything and give it a good clean.
+Always the first step of any decluttering project is to clear out everything and give it a good clean.
 I used Method wood polish, which gives a protective shine to wood surfaces, and smells great too.

 I decided to line the inside of the dresser with some decorative paper, as the wood was a little rough and I didn't want any of the fabric to catch on it.
 Also, pretty paper makes everything better!
-I picked up this roll a while ago from Spotlight.
+I picked up a pretty wrapping paper roll from Spotlight.
 The paper was attached using my glue gun, but it was an awkward shape to work with due to that dividing wood panel.

 I ended up adding a lace ribbon so there were fewer messy edges.